Dark History: 9 Third Reich Buildings You Can Still Visit Today

 Lily Cichanowicz

-It is important to remember the horrors of the Third Reich, so that the lesson stays in public consciousness and these harrowing events never repeat themselves.
+It is important to remember the horrors of the Third Reich, so that the lesson stays in the public consciousness and these harrowing events never repeat themselves.
 While everyone goes about remembering such things in different ways, some find it important to revisit the sights where the evil acts themselves were carried out.
-Here are former Nazi buildings around Germany that can still be visited today.
+Here are nine former Nazi buildings around Germany that can still be visited today.

 Olympiastadion